betaflight/betaflight/docs/development/Building in Ubuntu.md

 make clean TARGET=NAZE
 make
 ```

+## Notes
+There are compiler issues with at least the Sparky target.

 Credit goes to K.C.
 Budd for doing the long legwork that yielded this very short document.